Austin Healey is a former England and British Lions Rugby Player, a Broadcaster and Entertaining After-Dinner Speaker.

 He announced his retirement at the end of the 2005/6.

-In 2000 Austin Healey was voted both Leicester Tigers’ and Allied Dunbar’s Player of the Season and more recently was nominated by Tigers Members as recipient of the Outstanding Service Award for his contribution to the club.
+In 2000 Austin Healey was voted both Leicester Tigers’ and Allied Dunbar’s Player of the Season and was later nominated by Tigers Members’ as recipient of the Outstanding Service Award for his contribution to the club.

 Since retiring from playing rugby, Austin has worked as a successful banker for Credit Suisse and has been a popular pundit and commentator for the BBC and Sky.